FlightGear/fgmeta/python3-flightgear/README-l10n.txt

   languages="de en_US es fr it nl pl pt zh_CN"

-  # Your shell must expand $languages as several words.
-POSIX shell does that,
+  # Your shell must expand $languages as several words for the following
-  # but not zsh for instance.
-Otherwise, don't use a shell variable.
+  # commands to work.
+POSIX shell does that, Bash too apparently, but not Zsh
+  # (by default).
+In Zsh, you can use $=languages or ${=languages} to ensure
+  # the expansion uses word splitting.
   fg-convert-translation-files --transl-dir="$FG_ROOT/Translations" $languages

   # Add strings found in the default translation but missing in the legacy FG